 There are different financial aid sources available depending on where you live.
 There are also Camper Incentive Programs that are not need-based, discussed below.
 Regardless of where you live, if you are affiliated with a synagogue, we encourage you to ask your Rabbi about the possibility of tuition assistance.

-First time campers attending Aleph II, Bet, Gimmel or Oded sessions who do not attend Jewish Day School are eligible for an up to $1000 tuition incentive.
-The One Happy Camper program is a partnership between the Foundation for Jewish Camp (FJC) and the Jewish Federation of Greater Seattle.
-To find out more, or apply now, go to www.onehappycamper.org or contact Carolyn, our Registrar.
+Washington: First-time campers attending Aleph Rishon, Bet, Gimmel or Oded sessions who are from Washington State and do not attend Jewish Day School are eligible for a tuition incentive up to $1,000.
+The Washington One Happy Camper program is a partnership between the Foundation for Jewish Camp (FJC) and the Jewish Federation of Greater Seattle.
+To find out more, or apply now, go to www.onehappycamper.org or contact our Registrar.

-Camp Solomon Schechter offers financial assistance to parents who may find it difficult to afford the expense of Camp.
-How you apply for financial aid from CSS depends on where you are from.
-If you have any questions, please email Carolyn.
+Camp Solomon Schechter offers financial assistance to parents who may find it difficult to afford the expense of camp.
+How you apply for financial aid from Schechter depends on where you are from.
+If you have any questions, please email our Registrar.

-Oregon Residents: You are eligable for an Oregon-only scholarship.
+Oregon Residents: You are eligible for an Oregon-only scholarship.
 Apply for The Kailes Family Scholarship.

 Washington Residents: Apply directly to the Jewish Federation, which acts as a financial aid clearinghouse for all of our scholarship applicants from Washington.
+The priority deadline is February 25, 2017.
+Second round and appeals deadline is April 22, 2017.
 For information on how to apply, click here.

-Non-Washington Residents: You will have the opportunity to apply directly to Camp for financial assistance after registering your camper for Camp.
-We also suggest that if you are a member of a synagogue, you approach your Rabbi about the possibility of assistance.
-For example, Beth Tikvah in Richmond, B.C. has the Boris Cohen Memorial Scholarship, and Herzl-Ner Tamid Conservative Congregation in Seattle has a first time camper fund.
+Non-Washington Residents: You will have the opportunity to apply directly to Schechter for financial assistance after registering your camper for camp.
+We also suggest that, if you are a member of a synagogue, you approach your Rabbi about the possibility of assistance.